Tamas-Gavlider/choose-smart/README.md

 ### Features

-The website is comprised of a home page, a games page, an instructions page, and a 404 page.
+The website is comprised of a home page, a games page, an instructions page, and a 404 error page.

 All Pages on the website are responsive and have:

+ - A favicon in the browser tab.

+#### Home Page

 ## Technologies used